 by Kevin Coss

-The Speaking Science conference helped scientists learn to more effectively share their knowledge and research with audiences outside of academia.
+A recent U conference helped faculty, postdoctoral researchers, and graduate students more effectively share knowledge and research with outside audiences.

 A new startup incubator developed by the U of M Venture Center helps companies based on U research bring discoveries beyond the lab and into the market.

 CoreBiome, which uses University-developed technology to analyze microbial communities, was purchased by Pennsylvania-based OraSure Technologies Inc.

 U researchers have enlisted a few mechanical assistants in their efforts to help children with autism spectrum disorder benefit from early interventions.

 The 2018 Annual Report on Research and Technology Commercialization shows the U of M's research enterprise continues to flourish.

 Before we set our sights on 2019, Inquiry looks back on projects, discoveries, and partnerships that made up the past year at the U of M.